 David A. Hubbard, The New Bible Dictionary, p.
 1651.

 Parallels Between Egyptian, Babylonian and Hebrew Texts

-One of the most similar texts to the book of Proverbs is the Egyptian work The Instruction of Amenemope written circa 1200 B.C.
-While the purpose of this work was to train young men in royal civil service, it nevertheless may have had some influence on the author of Proverbs, Solomon, as Proverbs 22:17-24:34 bears resemblance to the style employed by Amenemope as well as sharing similar concepts of wisdom.
-Compare, for example, the first chapter The Instruction of Amenemope with Proverbs 22: 17-21.
+One of the most similar texts to the book of Proverbs is the Egyptian work The Instruction of Amenemope, written circa 1200 B.C.
+While the purpose of this work was to train young men in royal civil service, it nevertheless may have had some influence on the author of Proverbs, Solomon, as Proverbs 22:17-24:34 bears a resemblance to the style employed by Amenemope as well as sharing similar concepts of wisdom.
+Compare, for example, the first chapter The Instruction of Amenemope, with Proverbs 22: 17-21.

 Give your ears, hear the sayings, It profits to put them in your heart,